 A combined-degree program provides an opportunity for an undergraduate student to begin working toward a master's degree in his/her senior year, and to complete the bachelor's and master's degrees in less combined time than it would take to complete them sequentially.
-The program is designed for the most talented students, a student must meet the academic standards defined below and apply to participate in the combined-degree program.
+The program is designed for the most talented students, so a student must meet the academic standards defined below and apply to participate in the combined-degree program.

 Students pursuing both the bachelor's and master's degrees in the same discipline at Wright State, or students, under partnership agreements, pursuing bachelor’s degrees at other institutions and master’s degrees at Wright State, can participate in approved combined-degree programs.
 Departments, colleges, and other units wishing to create combined-degree programs must have proposals for those programs approved by the Faculty Senate and other appropriate academic authorities.
 When submitted, proposals must include sample curricula (covering the requirements of both the bachelor's and master's degrees, as well as a list of graduate courses that will be allowed to count towards both), and an explanation of how the program meets the following criteria:

 - Both the bachelor's-level program and the master's-level program have been approved by ODHE and the Higher Learning Commission.